marwahaha/quantum-maxcut-reference/README.md

 Deciding the ground state value of **Quantum Max-Cut** is QMA-hard (I can't actually find a reference that exactly matches this, perhaps [[CM13]](https://arxiv.org/pdf/1311.3161.pdf)?
 But it's only with arbitrary weights.)
 It might actually be QMA$$_1$$-hard without weights, I'm not sure.

-However, deciding the ground state value of **EPR Hamiltonian** (with arbitrary weights) is StoqMA-hard [[King22]](https://arxiv.org/pdf/2209.00789.pdf).
+However, deciding the ground state value of **EPR Hamiltonian** (with arbitrary weights) is in StoqMA [[King22]](https://arxiv.org/pdf/2209.02589.pdf).
 In other words, this Hamiltonian is "sign-problem free".

 Note that for both **Quantum Max-Cut** and **EPR Hamiltonian**, product state solutions cannot have approximation ratio higher than $$0.5$$; for example, consider a graph with one edge.
 But this does not imply a bound on all classical algorithms.